dfahlander/typeson/README.md

 #### `stringifySync` (obj, [replacer], [space], [options])

-As with `stringify` but automatically throws upon obtaining a `Typeson.Promise` return result from a `replace` encapsulator (as that is expected for asynchronous types).
+As with `stringify` but automatically throws upon obtaining a `TypesonPromise` return result from a `replace` encapsulator (as that is expected for asynchronous types).

 #### `stringifyAsync` (obj, [replacer], [space], [options])

-As with `stringify` but automatically throws upon obtaining a non-`Typeson.Promise` return result from a `replace` encapsulator (as only a `Typeson.Promise` is expected for asynchronous types).
+As with `stringify` but automatically throws upon obtaining a non-`TypesonPromise` return result from a `replace` encapsulator (as only a `TypesonPromise` is expected for asynchronous types).

 #### `parse` (obj, [reviver])